Ohio Amish Country: Medical care

 The Amish do not reject medical care, but an increasing number reject vaccination; in the early 2010s, 14% of the Amish in Ohio reported their children were unvaccinated, while in 2021 59% reported not vaccinating children.
 In 2014 Holmes and Knox Counties experienced a measles outbreak after men from the community returned from a mission trip building houses in the Philippines.

 Holmes County has the lowest COVID-19 vaccination rates in the state, and fewer than 1% of Amish had been vaccinated by April 2021.
 When vaccines became available for COVID-19, the county posted the lowest vaccination rates of Ohio's 88 counties and among the lowest in the country.
 As of February 13, 2022, fewer than 20% of county residents had been vaccinated as compared to approximately 60% statewide.

 Holmes County is the least-insured county in Ohio, as the Amish typically do not use commercial health insurance but instead contribute to a community fund.

 Politics

 The Amish tend to be conservative and to vote that way.
 Voting outcomes in Holmes County on issues that are important to the Amish, such as those concerning the schools and alcohol sales, tend to be affected by the Amish vote.
-In some Holmes County townships all businesses except gas stations are closed on Sundays.
+In some Holmes County townships all businesses except gas stations are closed on Sundays (cf. Sunday Sabbatarianism).
 Many of Holmes County's townships are dry.